 Our Call to Action campaign urges UK governments to take four key steps to enable mothers to breastfeed for as long as they wish and to protect all babies from commercial interests.
 The following outlines Step 3: the importance of implementing evidence-based initiatives that support breastfeeding, both in healthcare settings and in the wider community.
-Add your voice to the campaign.

 Call to Action Step 3: Initiatives to support breastfeedingDownload